-63 General
+61 General

-- (1) The Council has adopted the concordat relating to enforcement.
+- (1) The council has adopted the concordat relating to enforcement.
 When dealing with enforcement issues, we will act in a fair and consistent manner and will treat all cases and people with consideration and empathy.
 Our Licensing Enforcement Policy is available on our website, www.northlincs.gov.uk, or by contacting the licensing division at the address at paragraph nine. - (2) When enforcing the provisions of the Gambling Act 2005 we will endeavour to be: - Proportionate intervening only where necessary; - Accountable be able to fully justify the actions we take; - Consistent treat all premises equally while determining each case on an individual basis; - Transparent publish clear guidelines as to how we will operate; and - Targeted target only those premises that cause problems.

-64 Licensing Authority Responsibilities
+62 Licensing Authority Responsibilities

-- (1) Our responsibility under the Act is to ensure compliance with premises licences and the conditions attached to the licence and to ensure that businesses have the necessary permissions.
-In doing so we will have regard to the Regulators Code. - (2) The Gambling Commission will be the enforcement body responsible for operating licences and personal licences.
+- (1) Our responsibility under the Act is to ensure compliance with premises licences and the conditions attached to the licence and to ensure that businesses have the necessary permissions. - (2) The gambling commission will be the enforcement body responsible for operating licences and personal licences.

-65 Enforcement Protocols
+63 Enforcement Protocols